fagia/gitlab-playground/README.md

     docker login gitlab.session1.techlunch.com:4567

+This login will be used directly in the pipelines that build and push images to the private docker registry.

-#### Add private docker registry login from GitLab CI pipeline
+#### Add a repository for building and pushing private images

+Create a new project inside the 'tech-lunch' group, name it 'ci-cd-commands'.
+We're going to use this project to be able to share inside the 'tech-lunch' private group some common CI/CD commands such as triggering new pipelines or waiting for running pipelines to terminate.

-Edit the *.gitlab-ci.yml* file of the 'hello-world' project and replace it's contents with the following:
+Add the *.gitlab-ci.yml* file into the newly created project with the following contents:

 <pre>
 <b>before_script: